spotify/spotify-json/README.md

 spotify-json
 ============

-Fast and nice to use C++ JSON writer and parser library. `spotify-json` itself is a header-only library, but it depends on
+A C++ JSON writer and parser library.
+It

+* requires very little boilerplate code when using it,
+* is fast,
+* comes with a good suite of tests,
+* is deployed and in active use on well over 50 million devices.
+* has documentation: See (the `codec` API)[doc/codec.md] and (the `writer` API)[doc/writer.md].

-[Google's double-conversion library](https://github.com/google/double-conversion),
-which must be linked in to the code that uses `spotify-json`.
+`spotify-json` itself is a header-only library, but it depends on [Google's double-conversion library](https://github.com/google/double-conversion), which must be linked in to the code that uses `spotify-json`.